jquery/learn.jquery.com/page/using-jquery-core/selecting-elements.md

 ```
 // :enabled pseudo-selector
-$("form :enabled");               // selects all elements that do not have the
+// selects all elements that do not have the disabled attribute
-                                  // disabled attribute
+$("form :enabled");
 ```

 In order to get the best performance using `:enabled`, first select elements with a standard jQuery selector, then use `.filter(":enabled")`, or precede the pseudo-selector with a tag name or some other selector.